actions/toolkit/docs/container-action.md

 > NOTE: The location of the repo will be how users will reference your action in their workflow file with the using keyword.

-e.g. To use https://github.com/actions/setup-node, user's will author:
+e.g. To use https://github.com/actions/setup-node, users will author:

 ```yaml
 steps: